Jaswanth2222/food-app/README.md

 ### Commands and step by step procedure to oush code from working durectory to remote repository.

 1. Firdt create a reposittiry in github with a name related to your project.
-2. open cmd prompt and type a cmd "git clone <remote repository code>"
+2. open cmd prompt and type a cmd "git clone "remote repository code""
-3. now the repo folder will get stored in to your working directory , open this in your vs code and intially there will be only one branch called <master> and we are not allowed to make any changes in it
+3. now the repo folder will get stored in to your working directory , open this in your vs code and intially there will be only one branch called "master" and we are not allowed to make any changes in it
-4. so now we need to create an branch called <develop> which we need to push this to our remote with file README.md, commands to push our file
+4. so now we need to create an branch called "develop" which we need to push this to our remote with file README.md, commands to push our file

-creating a branch git checkout -b <branch name>
+creating a branch git checkout -b "branch name"

-git add . ==> to add multiple files, git add <file name> to add a single file to staging area. git  commit -m "commit message" moving file from staging area to local directory git push -u origin develop moving files from local directory to remote repo
+git add . ==" to add multiple files, git add "file name" to add a single file to staging area. git  commit -m "commit message" moving file from staging area to local directory git push -u origin develop moving files from local directory to remote repo